karavanlarp/karavanlarp.github.io/eng/useful/creds.md

 _Theuma’s creator_

 Mona has organised several fantasy larp series and has helped to gamemaster many others.
 Along with hundreds of larp setting pages, Mona’s fingers are also pretty good with costumes.
-She is the creative leader of Caravan and the main doer of things.
-In real life she works in a geek hobby store and dreses various creatures: humans and others.
-Her hobbies are various handicrafts and hanging out on the interwebs.
+They are the creative leader of Caravan and the main doer of things.
+In real life they work in a geek hobby store and dreses various creatures: humans and others.
+Their hobbies are various handicrafts and hanging out on the interwebs.

 **Stuart**